mrryanjohnston/CLIPSX11/README.md

 ### clipsmwm Window Manager

-There are two files that provide an example window manager based on [mwm](https://github.com/lslvr/mwm).
+There are three files that provide an example window manager based on [mwm](https://github.com/lslvr/mwm).
 The first file `clipsmwm.multifield.clp` takes the output from X11 functions and returns them as CLIPS Multifields and asserts implied Facts.
 The second file `clipsmwm.fact.clp` asserts them directly as CLIPS Facts.
 The `deftemplates.clp` file is necessary if you use the `clipsmwm.fact.clp` file.
+The third file `clipsmwm.instance.clp` makes them as CLIPS Instances.
+The `defclasses.clp` file is necessary if you use the `clipsmwm.instance.clp` file.

 #### Display Managers